 In a town where most people grab pizza to go, it’s refreshing to find a nice, rustic pizza restaurant to sit and eat at and Vicolo della Neve is exactly that (Vicolo della Neve, 24).
 It is the oldest “pizzeria” in town, and if you find a huge queue in front of it don’t be deterred: their margherita with buffalo mozzarella is worth it.

-If you’re not in the mood for pizza and want to taste the real flavour of Mediterranean cousine, don’t forget to order fresh fish dishes, the real stars of the menu at Cotto & Crudo Restaurant (Piazza Flavio Gioia, 8).
+If you’re not in the mood for pizza and want to taste the real flavour of Mediterranean cuisine, don’t forget to order the catch of the day - il pescato del giorno, the real stars of the menu at Cotto & Crudo Restaurant (Piazza Flavio Gioia, 8).

 Cocktails and music come together for nightlife in Salerno.
 In Via Roma, the busiest street of the city from 7pm on, you can’t miss the experience of enjoying a frozen mojito at 089, the coolest bar of the area (Via Roma, 51).

 If you’re still feeling thirsty, why not grabbing one final cocktail in Calavera, a warm atmosphere right in the centre of the city, you’ll find quite unusual cocktails, competently prepared by the two owners and friends Diego and Antonino.
 Excellent fresh ingredients used.
 Drinks come along with cheese and cured meats tasting.